Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Introduction

 \subsection{Organization and Notations}

 This paper is organized as follows.
-Section~\ref{sect:em_basics}, \ref{sect:OMOD} and \ref{sect:OMOD_SOTA} reviews the EM basics, the OMOD problem and the state of the arts of OMOD, respectively.
+Section~\ref{sect:em_basics}, \ref{sect:OMOD} and \ref{sect:OMOD_SOTA} review the EM basics, the MIMO-OFDM detection problem and the OMOD problem, respectively.
 In Section~\ref{sect:conv}, we perform EM convergence analysis and establish the accelerated and inexact EM methods.
 Section~\ref{sect:AIEM} develops an accelerated inexact EM algorithms for OMOD.
-Section~\ref{sect:DIEM} build a deep inexact EM algorithm via deep unfolding.
+Section~\ref{sect:DIEM} builds a deep inexact EM algorithm via deep unfolding.
 Section~\ref{sec:sim} provides the numerical results, and we conclude in Section~\ref{sect:conclusion}.

 Some basic notations are described as follows.
 The sets of real, non-negative, non-positive and complex numbers are denoted by $\Rbb$, $\Rbb_+$, $\Rbb_-$ and $\Cbb$, respectively; we denote $\jj = \sqrt{-1}$; boldface lowercase letters, e.g., $\bx$, represent column vectors; the $i$th element of a vector $\bx$ is denoted by $x_i$; boldface capital letters, e.g., $\bX$, represent matrices; the superscripts $^\top$, $^\her$, $^{-1}$, and $^\dag$ denote the transpose, Hermitian transpose, inverse, and pseudoinverse, respectively; $\Re(\bx)$ and $\Im(\bx)$ denote the real and imaginary parts of $\bx$, respectively; $\bx = (\bx_1,\ldots,\bx_m)$ means that $\bx = [~ \bx_1^\top, \ldots, \bx_m^\top ~]^\top$; $\| \cdot \|$ denotes the Euclidean norm; $\bzero$ and $\bI$ denote an all-zero vector and an identity matrix, respectively; $\Diag(\bx)$ denotes a diagonal matrix whose $(i,i)$th element is $x_i$; $\bx \sim \setD$ means that $\bx$ is a random vector following a probability distribution $\setD$; $\setN(\bmu, \bSig)$ denotes a multivariate Gaussian distribution with mean $\bmu$ and covariance $\bSig$; $\setN(\bx; \bmu, \bSig)$ denotes the distribution function corresponding to $\setN(\bmu, \bSig)$.